Skip to content

 Short answers, pulled from the story.

-When did the Soviet Union invade Finland during the Winter War?
+Why did the Soviet Union invade Finland in the Winter War?